 This process-based workshop introduces students to the fundamentals of good writing in a variety of genres, including non-fiction, fiction, poetry, and drama.
 Students explore the fundamentals of plotting, controlling point of view, creating characters, managing sound and voice, and developing a concrete, active literary style.
 The course emphasizes the connections between active reading, composing, and substantial, creative revision.
 Students will critically analyze (and respond to) professional and student writing.
-Elective (offered infrequently).
+(This course is a CCSJ General Education option in Humanities.)
 Prerequisite: EMCO 103